Factsheet: Direct payments

 Do I have to pay towards my direct payment?

-We will look at your total income and your savings (called a ‘financial assessment’) to work out the amount you need to pay towards the cost of your support.
-You can find out more about this in our leaflet: What you will need to pay towards the cost of your care and support.
+You will have a financial assessment that looks at your total income and your savings.
+This works out how much you need to pay towards the cost of your support.
+You can find out more about this in our leaflet: What you will need to pay.

-It is very important to pay your contribution into your chosen direct payment account, so there is enough money for you to pay for services.
+You must pay your contribution on time, so there is enough money to pay for your care and support.

 How can I use direct payments?